 Audience: Loan Servicers or Collectors, Upper Management, Developers, Accounting, Loan Servicing/Collections Managers, Administrators, Compliance, Data

-This article was written to explain the basics of accounting behind write-off.
+This article was written to explain the basics of accounting behind charge-off.
 It should in no way be used as accounting or legal advice.

 Introduction

-LoanPro's loan management system (LMS) makes write-offs easy to apply and record.
-If you're a lender who needs to charge off loans, but you want to learn more about how the write-offs affect accounting, you're in the right place.
-If you are not familiar with write-offs, read Intro to Write-Offs first.
-This article will cover a basic introduction to accounting, how to account for write-offs, and a brief overview of capital gains and losses.
+LoanPro's loan management system (LMS) makes charge-offs easy to apply and record.
+If you're a lender who needs to charge off loans, but you want to learn more about how the charge-offs affect accounting, you're in the right place.
+If you are not familiar with charge-offs, read Intro to Charge-Offs first.
+This article will cover a basic introduction to accounting, how to account for charge-offs, and a brief overview of capital gains and losses.

 $$assets = liabilities + \text{owner's equity}$$